 Neil is an experienced and qualified user experience professional, with a long track record in the public sector digital management and enhancement.

-Neil initially joined the University to lead on user research, training and support elements in the development and management of the corporate web content management system service.
+Neil initially joined the University to lead on user research, training and support elements in the development and management of the organisation's first corporate web content management system service.
 Earlier in his career, Neil was a teacher and a higher education student recruitment & engagement officer.

 The key elements he brings to all these projects are:

 - Helping teams and their stakeholders come to a common view of who they're serving and why

 - Understanding user needs and how these align with business priorities

 - Establishing sustainable management practices informed by regular user insight

 - IWMW Higher Education Web Managers 2012

 - Introduction to the Prospective Student Web Content Team